 Samara is a photographer, designer, and digital illustrator, though she is probably best known for her fine art photography & documentary street photography.
-She has photographed in 13 European countries and across the USA for over 20 years.
+She has photographed in 13 European countries and across the USA for over 20 years and is now a photographer in Akron, Ohio.
 As a master of visual storytelling, much of her work is composed of scenes that reach inward to awaken an emotional response from the viewer- be it through confronting the loneliness, struggle, intimacy, joy, humor or pain of a subject.
-She has a knack for elevating the everyday moment by introducing others to the playful designs that are constantly shifting and transforming all around us.
-Ever searching for those "happy hidden compositions" that perfectly align then are gone in the next breath.
+She has an eye for unique compositions and a knack for elevating the everyday moments we often take for granted.
+Always searching for those hidden designs that are constantly shifting and transforming all around us- moments that perfectly align then are gone in the next breath.

-The photographs I share with you aren't just some lucky shots someone got with an iPhone.
-It's a much more elaborate and involved process that took time and nurturing.
+The photographs I share with you aren't just typical shots the average jo takes.
+It takes time and training in the 'way of seeing'.
 From degrees in art, photography, and graphic design to hundreds of hours of extensive study in countless classes and on the streets- watching people and learning the nuances of interactions and behaviors.
 From training on old-school 35mm and medium-format cameras to other photographic equipment and dark-room printing techniques to high-end professional DSLR cameras and digital printing methods.
 From the months spent traveling to locations around the world, to countless hours of post-production work in editing and narrowing down to the best shots out of thousands, to precisely printing, matting and framing each piece by hand- I've invested a lifetime into these images.
 Sometimes these moments are captured with meticulous timing after hours of searching and waiting for the perfect symmetry of lines to fall into place.
 Other times it's the intuition and patience for finding a clever and unique angle and framed light, or knowing when a composition is balanced just right that it tickles the soul.
 Like the feeling of falling in love, you come to innately know when the decisive moment is upon you, and it's now or never.
 The years of experience I've gained in photography also informs my other artwork and visual designs.
 As a conversation between text and image, they seek to prompt, nudge, encourage, uplift and plant seeds of justice, love and hope.
 To reveal those connections between humanity, art, design, nature and God while pointing us back to the original Creator of everything.
 Hopefully opening-up new ways to relate and connect to people around you, down to the family member you might not even really know.
 Breathing life in your home and bringing a daily reminder, a change in perspective, a shift of the heart, a stirring toward something better– a moving from outward-in and inward-out.
 A full circle, with eyes fully opened.
 I endeavor to create images that make people stop and think.
 Something that tugs at your soul, brings back a forgotten memory, creates a space to release and cry, reflects your own struggles, or reminds you that you're not alone.
 I hope my art encourages others to remember that the earth still reverberates with hope and melodies of beauty around every corner.

 Samara's portfolio also intermingles graphic design illustrations that center on conceptual, social-critical, and religious themes.
 Samara uses her artistic voice to stand for LGBTQ+ rights, BIPOC, and the homeless.
 Rich in humor, irony, justice, freedom, joy, sadness and love– here you will find the full spectrum of the heart.